 The types of cables a gamer’s system will play a large part in determining what type of power system he needs.
 That’s why it’s important to know the modularity of the cables upfront.

 This consideration is another one that users can’t overlook.
-Without adequate protection, one lightning strike or power surge can kill an entire PC, and that’s a lot of wasted money down the drain.
+Without adequate protection, one lightning strike or power surge can trash an entire PC, and that’s a lot of wasted money down the drain.

 Most high-quality power source units now come with built-in protection, but there are still a few off-brands that don’t.